First Tank Guide Tank Logo

 Chlorine is very volatile, so it will evaporate very quickly from your source water.
 If your water is only treated with chlorine, then letting it stand over night should allow the chlorine to evaporate from the water and make it safe to use.
 In fact, you can even speed this up by bubbling air through the water with an air stone.
 This will increase the surface area of the water and allow the chlorine to evaporate even faster.

 However, this is one of the primary reasons for switching form chlorine to chloramine treatment of water supplies.
 Unlike chlorine, chloramine is non-volatile.
 It doesn't evaporate quickly.
-If your source water is treated with chloramine, it is important that you get a dechlorinator that will neutralize chloramine.
+If your source water is treated with chloramine, it is important that you get a dechlorinator that will neutralize the chlorine in chloramine.

 Remember, dechlorinating your source water is cheap, easy, fast, and could definitely save the lives of your fish...